jenhausu/3rd-Party-Library-for-iOS/README.md

 ## JSON
 * [Sync](https://github.com/hyperoslo/Sync) : Modern JSON synchronization to Core Data

+## Internet
+* [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) : This is a library to simplify the access to Apple's CloudKit data and notifications
+* [Alamofire](https://github.com/Alamofire/Alamofire) : Elegant HTTP Networking in Swift
+* [AFNetworking-PromiseKit](https://github.com/csotiriou/AFNetworking-PromiseKit) : PromiseKit+AFNetworking is a small category addition to the delightful PromiseKit, enabling it to work with AFNetworking.

+## Location
+* [INTULocationManager](https://github.com/intuit/LocationManager) : INTULocationManager makes it easy to get the device's current location on iOS.

+## Debug
+* [Alpha](https://github.com/Legoless/Alpha) : Alpha is the next generation debugging tool for iOS applications.

 ## Testing
 * [Remote - Control your iPhone from Xcode](https://github.com/johnno1962/Remote) : "Remote" is a plugin for Xcode that allows you to control an iPhone from a window on your Mac during development.
 Originally created to avoid having to pick up a device during testing you can record "macros" of device touches and replay them.
 It will also compare the resulting screen output against a snapshot for end-to-end testing.
 The Macro log is an editable WebView that can be modified at will.
 Finally, you can now record and save all display output into a quicktime movie.

 ## Apple Push Notification Service
 * [NWPusher](https://github.com/noodlewerk/NWPusher) : OS X and iOS application and framework to play with the Apple Push Notification service (APNs)

 ## Tools
 * [VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode) : Xcode plug-in which helps you write Javadoc style documents easier.